hashgraph/hedera-services/docs/design/evm-versioning.md

 ## Goals

-- Allow EVM "versions" to be switched by dnyamic system properties
+- Allow EVM "versions" to be switched by dynamic system properties
 - Allow EVM infrastructure to be committed to production code without requiring it to be activated at consensus.
 - Allow older versions of the EVM to remain accessible for